abunuwas/python-trees/README.md

 ## License

-The code in this repository is available through the MIT license.
+The code in this repository is available with an MIT license.
 Check the license file.

 ## Contributions